Quick start

 The safest way to use the result is to compare it with the original input and think about the real task you are doing.

-- Do not trust OCR for totals, serial numbers, passwords, IDs, or legal wording without checking the original.
+- Do not trust OCR for totals, serial numbers, passwords, private IDs, legal wording, medical records, or bank details without checking the original.

-- Do not expect handwriting or stylized fonts to work as cleanly as typed text.
+- Do not expect handwriting, cursive, decorative fonts, or low-light photos to work as cleanly as typed text.

 Research and references